 - We do not currently have a succession plan for key roles

 The Management Committee is active throughout the year, with the following mechanisms in place to ensure that we are connected, aligned and have time to debate all key decisions:

-- 5 committee meetings a year, with a detailed agenda
+- 5 committee meetings a year

 - An annual calendar of activities and review items